 I have 60% of au pairs from foreign countries, foreign spouses married to French people, students from the Erasmus program and those enrolled at the Beaux-Arts in Nantes, as well as foreign employees.
 Most of them come from eastern Europe in Russia, Poland, Ukraine, Armenia or Moldova.
 But there are also Asians, Brazilians, Mexicans etc. "

 The atmosphere is friendly but serious.
 “They are a very pleasant, motivated and hardworking audience.

 In return, she learns a lot from them and says she is very happy about this relationship of mutual esteem.
-Back in their country, some do not fail to give their news.
+Back in their country, many keep in touch and share their updates.

 As I like to read, I recently received "Le petit Prince" (The Little Prince) in Russian and Japanese, "she says, touched.

 When Chantal DRALEZ retired, Maude SALEIRO took over Institut Francophonie in 2015.
-"It is with great pride that I take up the torch and continue to keep these links and this international dynamic alive. "
+"It is with great pride that I carry the torch and continue to keep these links and this international dynamic alive. "

-Adeline RAFFIN, now one of the pillars of Institut Francophonie, will join the team in July 2018.
+Adeline RAFFIN, now one of the pillars of Institut Francophonie, joined the team in July 2018.